Skip to main content

 The Results

 The platform launched fully Section 508 compliant.
-Just as importantly, the accessibility process we designed became part of the standard workflow, ensuring ongoing compliance as the product continues to evolve.
+Just as importantly, the accessibility process I designed became part of the standard workflow, ensuring ongoing compliance as the product continues to evolve.

 Impact